 The town of Arenal was relocated to higher ground when the lake was expanded in 1979.
 The old towns of Arenal and Tronadora now lie abandoned at the bottom of the lake, with the new town of Arenal existing to the northeast on the lake.

 We passed a horse grazing in the field above the lake.

 When we got back into the car, Barbara thought she might be missing her purse.
-Neither of us could remember if she had taken it off of the table at Durni’s home.
+Neither of us could remember if she had taken it off of the table at Dunia’s home.
 Dunia left a cell phone message for her son asking him to look for it.
 Barbara was actually pretty calm.

 We went to the restaurant.
 Ann and Joyce were already there with their host.
 Ann lent me her cover-up because I was feeling chilled.
 “Chilled!”
 It actually felt better than the scorching heat in Liberia.

 Many of the Ticos from Tilarán arrived.
 The were all so friendly and warm.
 The Chinese dinner was very good.
 I took photos but I didn’t like the posed pictures.
-I will try to get more candied photos this week and also learn their names.
+I will try to get more candid photos this week and also learn their names.